buddydev/bp-member-type-generator/readme.txt

 *   Bulk assign member type to users from the users list screen
 *   A member type can be marked active/deactive from the edit member type page

+**Support**

+Though we will keep an eye here, we may not be able to support via wordpress.org forums.
+For support, please consider using [BuddyDev Premium Forum](http://buddydev.com/support/forums/) or let us know your feedback via [blog comment](http://buddydev.com/buddypress/introducing-buddypress-member-type-generator/).

 == Installation ==

 1. Download `bp-member-type-generator-x.y.z.zip` , x.y.z are version numbers eg. 1.0.0
 1. Extract the zip file
 1. Upload `bp-member-type-generator` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Visit Dashboard->BP Member types to add/edit/delete member types
+1. Visit Dashboard->BP Member Types to add/edit/delete member types

 == Frequently Asked Questions ==